engageLively/galyleo-user-docs/source/overview.rst

 5. Can I publish my dashboards to the web, or on my local intranet?

-We're developing and expect to release a web application which will take the URL for a Galyleo Dashboard document as a parameter and render the document in the browser.
-That page can be served from any convenient web server, on the web or on an intranet, and we will serve the web page ourselves.
+We've developed, and are in beta, with  a web application which  takes the URL for a Galyleo Dashboard document as a parameter and renders the document in the browser.
+That page can be served from any convenient web server, on the web or on an intranet.
+We will be releasing the page for use shortly.
 So publication will be as easy as storing the dashboard file on any resource that has an URL (e.g., in a github repo, or for that matter Google Drive with the appropriate permissions).

+Following that, on our roadmap is a feature which will drop a complete web page as a directory into your JupyterLab directory, and from there you can export it to any convenient web page.

+6. What browsers are required to run Galyleo Studio?

+We've tested it on Chrome, Firefox, Edge,  and Safari.
+We believe that a keybnoard and mouse or touchpas are required to get the best use out of Galyleo Studio, so we recommend the use of a computer or netbook to build dashboards.
+Dashboards can be viewed on any modern browser on any device.